giglesias/CodeReviewExercise/README.md

 # Code Review Exercise #

-This repository includes a C# console application that showcases the refactor needed to improve a logger implementation code snippet from an exercise.
+This repository includes a C# console application that showcases the refactor needed to improve a logger implementation code snippet from the _Interview Code Review.pdf_ exercise statement, which can be found in this folder.
 It also includes a unit test project with tests for the main business logic.
 The detailed feedback is included in [this document](./feedback/Feedback.md).

 ### Application configuration ###